Select Mitsubishi Eclipse Cross year to see its original equipment tire sizes and corresponding tire inflation pressures.

 What is proper tire pressure for Mitsubishi Eclipse Cross replacement tires?

 If you replace Mitsubishi Eclipse Cross original equipment tires with non-stock tires that have different size or load capacity, new tires may require substantially different inflation pressures.
-Use our Replacement Tire Pressure Calculator to find proper tire inflation when switching to a different tire size.
+Use our tire pressure calculator to find proper tire inflation when switching to a different tire size.

-What is optimal winter tire pressure for Mitsubishi Eclipse Cross?
+What is recommended winter tire pressure for Mitsubishi Eclipse Cross?

 Tire pressure fluctuates with ambient temperatures.
 When temperatures drop, Mitsubishi Eclipse Cross tires may lose approximately 1 psi of air pressure for every 10 degree Fahrenheit decrease.
 During winter Mitsubishi Eclipse Cross tires can be inflated 3 to 5 psi above the recommended tire pressure settings to compensate for lower temperatures.
 Do not overinflate above the maximum tire inflation pressure value indicated on tire sidewall.
 Make sure to check tire pressure regularly in the winter to keep tires properly inflated for a safe ride on snow and icy roads.

-Is my Mitsubishi Eclipse Cross equipped with Tire Pressure Monitoring System (TPMS)?
+Is Mitsubishi Eclipse Cross equipped with Tire Pressure Monitoring System (TPMS)?

 If your Mitsubishi Eclipse Cross is built after 2007, it is most likely equipped with a Tire Pressure Monitoring System.
 Check owner's manual to see if your model has TPMS.

-Why is my Mitsubishi Eclipse Cross TPMS warning light on?
+Why is Mitsubishi Eclipse Cross tire pressure light on?

 If Mitsubishi Eclipse Cross TPMS warning light comes on and stays on, it means at least one of the tires is underinflated.
 If TPMS warning light goes on and off, fluctuating ambient temperatures may be the reason.
 If Mitsubishi Eclipse Cross TPMS warning light flashes for 90 seconds when you start the vehicle and then remains illuminated, the TPMS is not functioning properly and you should have it serviced.

-How to reset Mitsubishi Eclipse Cross Tire Pressure Monitoring System?
+How to reset tire pressure light on Mitsubishi Eclipse Cross?

-To reset TPMS on Mitsubishi Eclipse Cross, follow the instructions in owner's manual.
-If TPMS will not reset, there may be a problem with tire pressure sensors.
+To reset tire pressure light on Mitsubishi Eclipse Cross, follow the instructions in owner's manual.
+If tire pressure monitoring system will not reset, there may be a problem with tire pressure sensors.